OZTaekOppa/FastaHandler/README.md

 		+ --mem: Specify memory numbers (integer only with Gb size)

-### pangenome_id_rename (다시 확인)
+### pangenome_id_rename (다시 확인_OK)
+- To generate a pangenome fasta header (re)name (#1# for “h1”, #2# for “h2”) using a tab-delimited text file and underscores to satisfy the [panSN-spec](https://github.com/pangenome/PanSN-spec).
+-
-- To generate a summary of multi-line fasta statistics for unlimited fasta files.
+- summary of multi-line fasta statistics for unlimited fasta files.
 An extended version of all_fa_stats for multiple FASTA files.

+The module provides flexible, automated renaming of IDs/headers in pangenome FASTA or tab-delimited text files.
+It streams plain or compressed inputs line by line, splitting each entry into columns.
+The first column is cleaned of digits and combined with a haplotype tag (#1# for “h1”, #2# for “h2”) and the original sequence ID to create a new composite identifier.
+The first three columns are joined with underscores and paired with this new ID as a tab-separated output line, producing more suitable pangenome prefix headers.
+Unlike a simple rename_id function that assigns only one new name, this enhanced feature can assign multiple new names to different IDs/headers from a user-supplied mapping file.
+Unmatched IDs remain unchanged, allowing comprehensive yet selective renaming for public genome assemblies or other pangenome datasets.
+All processing steps and outputs are fully logged, generating clean, single-line FASTA-ready mappings for downstream use with the prefix_select_rename function.

+-
  	+ Requirement: The Python/bash script requires a Python library.
-	+ Input: Unlimited multi-line fasta files.
-	+ Output: A summary of multi-line fasta with its diverse statistics (e.g. sequence length, GC content, N50, and more).
+	+ Input: A tab-separated (3 columns) text file.
+	+ Output: A renamed FASTA header file for pangnome.
-  	+ Example file: [all_stat_asm.fa](https://github.com/OZTaekOppa/FastaHandler/blob/main/example_data/all_stat_asm.fa) and [stat_asm_mlt_unlm.fa](https://github.com/OZTaekOppa/FastaHandler/blob/main/example_data/stat_asm_mlt_unlm.fa) in the "example_data" folder.
+  	+ Example file: [pangenome_id_rename.txt](https://github.com/OZTaekOppa/FastaHandler/blob/main/example_data/pangenome_id_rename.txt) in the "example_data" folder.

 Example usage
 ```
-python3 asm_stats_unlimit.py --input-seqs test_dna1.fasta test_dna2.fasta test_dna3.fasta test_dna4.fasta test_dna5.fasta --out output_dna.txt --t 1 --mem 2
+python3 pangenome_id_rename.py --input test.txt --out output_dir --t 1 --mem 2
 ```
 + If your input FASTA file is in multi-line format, the script will automatically convert it to single-line format for processing (embedded pipeline).
-+ Both all_fa_stats and asm_stats_unlimit modules take the same multi-line FASTA files. all_fa_stats generates a summary of assembly statistics from a single FASTA file, while asm_stats_unlimit does so for multiple FASTA files, useful for genome or transcriptome analysis.
++ This module is to rename the fasta header text file for pangenome, then as an input for prefix_slect_rename.py.

 - Parameter explanation
 	1. Python 3: Call Python 3
-	1. asmstatsunlm.py:  Call the asm_stats_unlimit module
+	1. pangenome_id_rename.py:  Call the pangenome_id_rename module
-	1. python3 asm_stats_unlimit.py --help: Check help menu
+	1. python3 pangenome_id_rename.py --help: Check help menu
-		+ --input-seqs: Indicate an input multi-line fasta file and its path (Separated by a space for each new fasta file)
+		+ --input: Indicate a tab-separated (3 columns) text file.
-		+ --out: Indicate an output text file with the summary of statistics
+		+ --out: Indicate an output folder with the renamed fasta headers
 		+ --t: Specify thread numbers (integer only)
 		+ --mem: Specify memory numbers (integer only with Gb size)